Alex-Bartlett/frameworks_and_languages_module/technical_report.md

 ### Encapsulation

-(Technical description of the feature - 40ish words) (A code block snippet example demonstrating the feature) (Explain the problem-this-is-solving/why/benefits/problems - 40ish words) (Provide reference urls to your sources of information about the feature - required)

 Fastify is designed to be modular, with specific functionality being provided by plugins.
 As part of this, it supports encapsulation.
-This allows for functionality to be context-specific, providing encapsulated routes access to only the plugins they needs.
+This allows for functionality to be context-specific, providing encapsulated routes access to only the plugins they need.
 This is demonstrated below.

 ```js
 // Root context